planqtn/planqtn/ui/README.md

  - The parity check matrix display should become "Stabilizers display"
-    - option to switch between stabilizers and symplectic view
+    - option to switch between stabilizers and symplectic view - DONE
-    - in both views one can drag a stabilizer onto another one and thus create a new generate from the product
+    - in both views one can drag a stabilizer onto another one and thus create a new generate from the product - DONE
     - option to do Gauss elimination on given columns
-    - all of this with undos within a session, then the stabilizers are saved to the given component
+    - all of this with undos within a session, then the stabilizers are saved to the given component - DONE (for TN )
+    - allow for the above on a lego piece
     - we need a way to name logical and gauge operators (X1, X2, ...)
     - marking a leg as a gauge, logical, or physical degree of freedom
-    - conjoined matrices should have info about the original lego pieces
+    - conjoined matrices should have info about the original lego pieces - DONE
     - auto-sparsification of generators
 - operator flow
-    - we fix with an operator highlight X (blue) or Z (red) on a leg or multiple legs
+    - we fix with an operator highlight X (blue) or Z (red) on a leg or multiple legs DONE
-        - we see the number of stabilizers that match the fix, and we can iterate through the highlights
+        - we see the number of stabilizers that match the fix, and we can iterate through the highlights DONE
-- option to merge tensornetworks into a full lego piece
+- option to merge tensornetworks into a full lego piece - DONE
-    - double click / unroll zooms in, for more structure
+- unfuse
+  - ZX spiders - DONE
+  - arbitrary lego to Tanner
+  - arbitrary lego to measurement circuit

 - load a TensorNetwork instance in the UI
     - we could have placement hints in the Tensornetwork (similar to qubit annotations in Stim)